Smith College Botanic Garden

 SDS 410 Capstone in Statistical & Data Sciences (4 Credits)

 This one-semester course leverages students’ previous coursework to address a real-world data analysis problem.
 Students collaborate in teams on projects sponsored by academia, government or industry.
 Professional skills developed include: ethics, project management, collaborative software development, documentation and consulting.
 Regular team meetings, weekly progress reports, interim and final reports, and multiple presentations are required.
 Open only to Statistical and Data Science majors.
 Prerequisites: SDS 192, SDS 291 and CSC 111.
 Restrictions: Statistical and Data Science majors only.
 Enrollment limited to 20.
-Instructor permission required. {M}
+Instructor permission required.
+Mathematics

 Fall, Spring